What is mindfulness, exactly?

 You’d probably be more relaxed, thoughtful, emotionally balanced, and compassionate.
 You’d worry less, feel less stressed, be more resilient to depression, and probably lower your blood pressure a few ticks.
 You might even improve your immune system.

-But here’s the thing, there are lots of things that would change our lives for the better that we know about and aren’t great about putting into practice.
+There are lots of things that would change our lives for the better that we know about and aren’t great about putting into practice.

 I think the better question is, why is it hard for us to do what we already know we should do, whether that’s eating healthily, being kind, or practice mindfulness?